Thermodynamics of AdS-Schwarzschild-like black hole in loop quantum gravity: Conclusion and outlook

 \section{Conclusion and outlook}

-We obtain the Schwarzschild-AdS space-time in LQG correction under the assumption that LQG won't couple with the cosmological constant and studied its thermodynamics, including the modified first law, equation of state and behavior near the critical point.
-We drew $P$-$v$ graph and calculated its critical ratio and critical exponents.
-It is found that thermodynamic properties of this kind of black hole is similar to Van der Waals system.
-Moreover, Joule-Thomson expansion is discussed in detail.
-We derived the inversion curves and displayed its isenthalpic process in $T$-$P$ graph, showing that inversion curve will divide $T$-$P$ phase space into two regions: heating region and cooling region.
-And there will be a minimum inversion mass, which makes any black holes with the mass smaller than this value are always in heating process.
-Because $\gamma=0.2375$ is widely used in~\cite{gammavalue1,LQGmetric,LQGshadow,LQGimage,gammavalue3}, here we give a brief list of important values in thermodynamics as Tab.~\ref{tab} for a reference.
-It's our hope that this research provide a reference for studies in AdS-black holes in LQG in the future.
+We obtain the Schwarzschild-AdS space-time in LQG correction under the assumption that the cosmological constant is decoupled in LQG, and we studied its thermodynamics, including the modified first law, the equation of state and criticality.
+We drew $P-v$ graph and found that due to the LQG correction, the Schwarzschild-AdS black hole exhibits a critical point, and a critical ratio $7/18$, which slightly deviates from that of the Van der Waals system.
+The deviation of the critical ratio from $3/8$ is not uncommon in black hole thermodynamics, potentially introducing a new insight into the thermodynamics of AdS black holes and even into the studies of real gas system.
+Future astronomical observations or thermodynamic studies of real gases may reveal evidence supporting these findings.
+Moreover, it is concluded that if the energy-momentum tensor is related to the black hole's mass, the conventional first law does not hold.
+The corrected first law will violate the conservation of the Gibbs free energy during the phase transition, potentially indicating the occurrence of the zeroth-order phase transition.
+Furthermore, the Joule-Thomson expansion is also discussed in detail.
+We derived the inversion curves and displayed the isenthalpic process in $\left(P,T\right)$ graph, showing that the inversion curve will divide $\left(P,T\right)$ phase space into two regions: the heating region and the cooling region.
+Additionally, there is a minimum inversion mass, below which any black hole will always remain in the heating process.
+Since $\gamma=0.2375$ has been widely used~\cite{LQGmetric,LQGimage,LQGshadow,gammavalue3}, here we provide a brief list of important thermodynamic values in Tab.~\ref{tab} for reference.
+It is our hope that this research could provide a reference for the studies on AdS-black holes in LQG.

-Looking forward, it is meaningful for us to investigate phase transition of AdS-Schwarzschild-like black hole in LQG furthermore, and make a comparison with Van der Waals system or other quantum black holes.
-We believe that from thermodynamic perspective, studying the relationship between LQG and white hole will be a potential subject.
+It is necessary to claim that in this article we did not consider the coupling between LQG and cosmological constant.
+We believe that taking coupling effect into account will be an interesting subject.
+On the other hand, due to the conventional first law holds no longer, differential forms $T\mathrm{d}S+V\mathrm{d}P$ and $-S\mathrm{d}T+V\mathrm{d}P$ are not exact forms.
+Perhaps there will be a better way to define black hole's enthalpy and Gibbs free energy.
 Moreover, thermodynamics of rotating black hole is also studied in~\cite{Dolan,rotate1,rotate2,rotate3,rotate4}.
 So it will bring us more interesting phenomena if we consider the rotation of black hole in LQG.